-If you know the symptoms it causes, you and your doctor may be able to spot it early, when it’s easiest to treat.
+If you know the symptoms of stomach cancer, you and your doctor may be able to spot it early, when it’s easiest to treat.

 What Causes Stomach Cancer?

 Scientists don’t know exactly what makes cancer cells start growing in the stomach.
 But they do know a few things that can raise your risk for the disease.
 One of them is infection with a common bacteria, H. pylori, which causes ulcers.
 Inflammation in your gut called gastritis, a certain type of long-lasting anemia called pernicious anemia, and growths in your stomach called polyps also can make you more likely to get cancer.

 Other things that seem to play a role in raising the risk include: